-You can find three places in the Vault Karakoy Hotel in Istanbul where they used to keep the money.
+You can find three places in the House Hotel Karakoy in Istanbul where they used to keep the money.
 One vault is now the bar, with raki and vodka going where banknotes were held before.
 The second is in the basement and is now a wine cellar, holding hundreds of bottles of wine from Turkey and elsewhere.
 The last is now in a meeting room, which is kind of fitting since most of the discussions there are probably about money.

 The main floor is inviting and elegant without being stuffy.
 There’s a small sit-down reception desk and then an open area where the bar and lounge are the centerpiece and a grand piano is off to the side for occasional accompaniment.
 Classic cocktails, Efes beer, raki, and coffee are the usual choices over long conversations and business meetings.
 An enclosed area contains the Kasa Lokanta restaurant, which serves a nice array of items laid out for breakfast and a menu with Turkish and a few international options for other meals.